dougmalcolm/dougmalcolm.github.io/README.md

 To get a quick grasp of our data, we can look at the distributions and descriptive statistics for each variable we extracted.

+Note only profiles with a valid Age are used for the analysis.

 <img src="/assets/distributions.PNG">

 | - | Count | Mean | Median | Std.
 Deviation | Minimum | Maximum |